timruffles/values/README.md

 ## Memory

-With `WeakMap` values that are no longer referenced are available to be garbage collected just like any other Javascript oject.
+In environments with `WeakMap` ([ES Harmony](http://tc39wiki.calculist.org/es6/weak-map/)) values that are no longer referenced are available to be garbage collected just like any other Javascript object.

-In environments without `WeakMap` all of the instances will be retained.
-If you ensure your value objects contain only scalar values and a small set of strings this shouldn't be an issue.
+In environments without `WeakMap` all value objects will be retained.
+If you ensure your value objects are themselves small (especially avoiding them holding references to large objects) this should be fine.

 For instance, if we create 100,000 `Point`, and 100,000 `Person`, objects: